linyows/warp/README.md

 1. Fork ([https://github.com/linyows/warp/fork](https://github.com/linyows/warp/fork))
 1. Create a feature branch
 1. Commit your changes
-1. Rebase your local changes against the master branch
+1. Rebase your local changes against the main branch
 1. Run test suite with the `go test ./...` command and confirm that it passes
 1. Run `gofmt -s`
 1. Create a new Pull Request